 After your workout, make sure your hair is completely dry before removing the head wrap.
 If you notice a build-up on your scalp, you can dab a little witch hazel or peppermint oil on a cotton ball to cleanse and refresh your scalp.

-The GymWrap is a good head wrap that minimizes sweat absorption through a unique blend of fabrics which allows heat to escape while letting cool air in.
+The GymWrap is a good headwrap that minimizes sweat absorption through a unique blend of fabrics that allows heat to escape while letting cool air in.
 This product can be purchased online and at Sally’s Beauty Supply and Walgreens.

 Some African American women feel the need to co-wash after exercising.
 Co-washing is great if you have had a strenuous workout and you do not have time for a full shampoo.
-However; you can over-moisturize your natural hair if you are not careful.
+However, you can over-moisturize your natural hair if you are not careful.
 Over-moisturizing can cause swelling of the hair cuticle and eventually lead to breakage.
-It is a good idea to alternate between protein conditioners and moisturizers to keep your tresses in tact.
+It is a clever idea to alternate between protein conditioners and moisturizers to keep your tresses intact.

 Healthy Hair Products

-To keep your hair and scalp healthy, it is a must to wash your hair weekly or bi-weekly with sulfate-free shampoo and a good leave-in conditioner.
+To keep your hair and scalp healthy, it is necessary to wash your hair weekly or bi-weekly with sulfate-free shampoo and a good leave-in conditioner.
 Essential oils are also a key component in your natural and healthy hair workout regimens.
-These oils help to rejuvenate your hair and scalp after a strenuous exercise.
+These oils help to rejuvenate your hair and scalp after strenuous exercise.
 Here are a few must-have hair care products.

 · Coconut Oil